apparentorder/reweb/doc/setup.md

 Click "Let's go" and follow the setup.
 Don't mind the ugly look, it's because of the `http://` URLs.

 Enter your database information as usual.
+(Note and rest assured that you actually *do* transmit these data over HTTPS/TLS)

 ***IMPORTANT BREAK HERE***